github/developer.github.com/content/guides/getting-started.md

 Oh noes!
 Where did it go?
 Since we created the repository as _private_, we need to authenticate in order to see it.
 If you're a grizzled HTTP user, you might expect a `403` instead.
-Since we don't want to leak information about private repositories, the GitHub API returns a `404` instead, as if to say "we can neither confirm nor deny the existence of this repository."
+Since we don't want to leak information about private repositories, the GitHub API returns a `404` in this case, as if to say "we can neither confirm nor deny the existence of this repository."

 ## Issues